datenteiler/ReadMsgFile/README.md

 # ReadMsgFile

 Read Outlook MSG files with this PowerShell cmdlet without the need for Outlook.

-Version 1.2 of the Module works with Windows PowerShell.
-Since Version 2.0 you need PowerShell 7 or higher.

 PowerShell binary cmdlets Read-MsgFile and Get-MsgAttachment